lorextera/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 #### [Workflow]
 - Method `getWorkflowByName()` now returns `?WorkflowInterface` instead of `?object`.
 This also affected the `lib/Workflow/Notification/NotificationEmailService.php` and `lib/Workflow/Notification/PimcoreNotificationService.php`.
 - Methods `sendPimcoreNotification` and `sendWorkflowEmailNotification` in `lib/Workflow/Notification/NotificationEmailService.php` and `lib/Workflow/Notification/PimcoreNotificationService.php` now accept the `Transition` itself, rather than the `string` label.

+#### [Installer]
+- From now on, installer will generate a `pimcore.encryption.secret` and a `pimcore.product_registration.instance_identifier` and puts it into the `config/local/product_registration.yaml` file besides the provided product registration key.

 ### Custom Reports
 - add function `getColumnsWithMetadata` to `bundles/CustomReportsBundle/src/Tool/Adapter/CustomReportAdapterInterface.php`